G-EDM/G-RBLevo/README.md

+# Note for first installation
+    If touch is not working after the first installation please it is possible that the display calibration was skipped.
+    Please enforce a recalibration by changing the line "#define REPEAT_DISPLAY_CALIBRATION false" to "#define REPEAT_DISPLAY_CALIBRATION true" in the file lib/config/definitions_common.h
+    Reflash the code to the ESP and it will now enforce a recalibration with every boot.
+Once this is done change this value back to false and reflash the code back to the ESP again.
+The calibrationd data remains stored on the ESP.

 NEW: Firmware update can now be done via SD card after this firmware is already installed.
 Helps a lot with future updates.

   This only works once this firmware with OTA support was already installed!